Last Updated: November 19, 2020

 ● Our workplace policies ensure that staff and others showing symptoms of COVID-19 are prohibited from the workplace.

 ● Anyone who has had symptoms of COVID-19 in the last 10 days.
 Symptoms include fever, chills, new or worsening cough, shortness of breath, sore throat, and new muscle aches or headache.
+Staff will be required to screen and report the status of their health before starting their shift.

 ● Anyone directed by Public Health to self-isolate.